javier-perez-mayos/biblioteca_virtual/README.md

 ### Book not recognized
 - Try a clearer photo of the cover
 - Ensure the ISBN is visible on the cover
+- Consider enabling Google Vision API for better recognition
-- Use manual entry if automatic recognition fails
+- Use manual entry with the "Autocompletar" button as alternative
+- Enter just the title or ISBN and let the system find the rest

 ### Database errors
 - Run `npm run init-db` to reset the database